Windows Hello for Business Frequently Asked Questions

 What about virtual smart cards?

 Windows Hello for Business is the modern, two-factor credential for Windows 10.
-Microsoft will be deprecating virtual smart cards in the future but not date at this time.
+Microsoft will be deprecating virtual smart cards in the future, but no date is set at this time.
 Customers using Windows 10 and virtual smart cards should move to Windows Hello for Business.
 Microsoft will publish the date early to ensure customers have adequate lead time to move to Windows Hello for Business.
 Microsoft recommends new Windows 10 deployments to use Windows Hello for Business.
 Virtual smart card remain supported for Windows 7 and Windows 8.

 What about convenience PIN?